Room Temperature

 Case Study: Pharmaceutical Cold Chain Validation

+Drug storage requires strict adherence to temperature ranges (2°C to 8°C or 20°C to 25°C).
+Before operation, every storage unit must undergo a Temperature Mapping Study.
 Technicians place dozens of calibrated sensors (traceable to ISO/IEC 17025) across the unit to confirm that the temperature remains uniform and stable within a ±0.5°C tolerance, even during door openings or power cycles.

 Relevant Industry Standards

 • ISO/IEC 17025: The global standard for laboratory competence, ensuring all calibration processes are traceable and validated.
-If your sensor is used professionally, its calibration must be $17025$-compliant.
+If your sensor is used professionally, its calibration must be 17025-compliant.

 • ASTM E1137: Standard for RTD and Thermocouple performance.
 It defines the accuracy classes for sensors used in industrial processes (e.g., Class A, B).